Quanzat/cse15l-lab-reports/Lab4/lab-report-4-week-8.md

 ### Discussion

 * For this bug, it is doable to fix this code with changes that is less than 10 lines of code.
 We achieve this by adding in a couple lines that would check the indexes of backticks, brackets and parenthesis.
-This would check if any markdown contain brackets or parenthesis within any indexes of backsticks, and if so, then the code would break, and return `[]` as the correct result.
+The logic for this code would be something along the line of checking for the indexes of backsticks and comparing it with parenthesis.
+Then it would return the link if no link is within the indexes of open and close backsticks.
+This code logic would also ignore backsticks if and only when both open and close backsticks are in front or when a close backstick is behind a close parenthesis.
+With this condition, no link is within backsticks and so it should return normally.

 ## Reviewed Implementation